kubevirt/katacoda-scenarios/kubevirt-cdi/step2.md

 If the importer pod completes in error, you may need to retry it or specify a different URL to the fedora cloud image.
 To retry, first delete the importer pod and the PVC, and then recreate the PVC.

-Let's create a Virtual Machine making use of it.
+Let's create a virtual machine that makes use of our new PVC.
 Review the file *vm1_pvc.yml*.

 `wget https://raw.githubusercontent.com/kubevirt/kubevirt.github.io/master/labs/manifests/vm1_pvc.yml`{{execute}}

 We change the YAML definition of this Virtual Machine to inject the default public key of user in the cloud instance.

-First we'll create an SSH key pair that we'll use to configure the machine and patch the VM definition to use it:

-`# Prepare SSH passwordless login rm -fv ~/.ssh/id_rsa ssh-keygen -N '' -f ~/.ssh/id_rsa
+This Katacoda scenario provides an environment with an ssh key already set up, so we will use the public key we find in the authorized_keys file.

+`
-PUBKEY=$(cat ~/.ssh/id_rsa.pub)
+PUBKEY=$(cat ~/.ssh/authorized_keys)
-sed -i "s%ssh-rsa.*%$PUBKEY%" vm1_pvc.yml`{{execute}}
+sed -i "s%ssh-rsa YOUR_SSH_PUB_KEY_HERE%$PUBKEY%" vm1_pvc.yml`{{execute}}

 Now, we'll create the VM with the patched YAML: